gc-proto/experimental/departmental-plans-ministeriels/dp-content-model.md

 </section>
   <section>
     <h2 id="toc03">Content and design</h2>
-    <p>The Departmental plans follow a two-page layout.
+    <p>The Departmental Plans follow a 2-page layout.
 Each page targets an audience with different levels of subject matter expertise. </p>
     <p><a class="btn btn-primary btn-lg" href="https://www.gcpedia.gc.ca/wiki/Part_III_Estimates_Portal#2024-25_Departmental_Plan">Templates for content writers</a> (available on GCpedia)</p>
 <section>
       <h3>At a glance page</h3>